ryman1/keeweb-wiki/Random-Ideas-and-TODOs.md

-Issues which need investigation or are hard to implement.
+Issues which need investigation or are hard in some aspect.

 - global auto type hotkey
 - unlock on secure Desktop